Karn123/EncryptAndDecyptAlgorithm/README.md

 # EncryptAndDecyptAlgorithm
-This is an application that has implemented DES,RSA and Playfair algorithm using C#.
+This is an application that has implemented DES, RSA and Playfair algorithm using C#.